DoubleD1994/video-games-review-website/backend/README.md

 - http://localhost:3000/register - (POST) - register a new user
 - http://localhost:3000/login - (POST) - authorise a user
 - http://localhost:3000/reviews - (GET, POST) - get and create game reviews
+- http://localhost:3000/reviews/:reviewTitle - (GET, PUT, DELETE) - get, update and delete a game review

 A mongo database is being used to store the data.
 It has the following collections:

 - Coming soon

+### The Database

+This application is using a MongoDB instance to persist the data.

+A unique index has been created for the following:

+- users collection username and email
+- gamereviews collection reviewTitle

 ### Testing